USEPA/webcms/terraform/infrastructure/README.md

 - Load balancer variables
   - `lb_default_certificate`: The ARN of a certificate (in IAM or ACM) to attach to the load balancer.
   - `lb_extra_certificates`: An optional list of additional certificate ARNs to attach to the load balancer.
 This supports adding extra TLS authentication while not disrupting requests being sent to the NLB.
+  - `lb_internal`: Whether or not this environment's NLB is internal.
+This should be `true` in ordinary AWS deployments, but can be `false` if there is some other public ingress to the WebCMS.
 - RDS & Aurora variables
   - `db_instance_type`: A supported [instance type](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.DBInstanceClass.html) for the Aurora reader and writer instances.
   - `db_instance_count`: Number of reader/writer instances.
 In a production environment, this should be greater than one in order to support fast failover.